DnyandaDhake/Fitness_Tracker/README.md

 Get feedback on your BMI category (underweight, normal, overweight, obese).

-Calculate net calories and get feedback on your calorie balance.

 Comparison: Compare your fitness data (e.g., calories burned) with others in the dataset.